nhsengland/NHSE-Methods-Euclidean-distance-estimation/README.md

-## NHSEI Methods: Euclidean distance estimation
+## NHSE Methods: Euclidean distance estimation

 ### About this method